🫱🏿🫲🏽 Induction

 Preparation

-• Facilitator: Review this presentation before class.
+• Facilitator: Review how this works and the Miro board Learning as a community before class.

 • Facilitator: Split the class into groups of no more than 5.